nla-group/classix/docs/source/comparison.rst

 Performance Comparison
 ======================================

-In this tutorial we compare CLASSIX with some other widely used density clustering algorithms like DBSCAN,HDBSCAN and Quickshift++.
-We perform this experiment on the VDU (Vacuum Distillation Unit) dataset that comes with the CLASSIX installation and for synthetic Gaussian blobs.
+In this tutorial we compare CLASSIX with some widely used density-based clustering algorithms like DBSCAN, HDBSCAN and Quickshift++.
+We perform experiments on the VDU (Vacuum Distillation Unit) dataset that comes with the CLASSIX installation and with synthetically generated Gaussian blobs.

 Example 1: VDU Data
 ##################